·¬ÇÑÉçÇø

 What is a headless CMS?

-Headless refers to your content management system's architecture, or the way it鈥檚 laid out.
+Headless refers to your content management system's architecture, or the way it’s laid out.
 Any CMS has two essential components: a back end, where your data is managed and stored, and a front end, which packages that data for users on various devices.
 In a traditional CMS, these two components are tightly bound together.
 Headless architecture decouples these pieces: The CMS becomes solely a back-end repository for data that can be published to different devices, with no predetermined user interface on the front end.

 What's the difference between headless and decoupled architecture?